yersan/azure-docs/articles/openshift/howto-deploy-java-eap-app.md

     ![ToDo EAP demo Application](./media/howto-deploy-java-eap-app/todo-demo-application.png)

-1. Check the application health enpoints.
+1. Check the application health endpoints.
 These endpoints will be used by OpenShift to verify when your pod is live and ready to receive user requests:

    ```bash
     todo-list (bootable-jar) $ curl http://localhost:9990/health/live